-Some ovens have a child lock safety feature that will automatically lock the door of the oven to prevent any accidents with children.
+Some ovens have a child lock safety feature that automatically locks the oven door to prevent accidents with children.

-Many times, this child lock is located on the oven right by the self-cleaning function or other commonly used buttons.
+The child lock is often located on the oven, right by the self-cleaning function or other commonly used buttons.

 Step 2: Reset Your Oven’s Computer

-When the lock is stuck on your oven it’s more likely going to be the cause of a computer issue.
-Something in the control panel is misfiring and telling your oven to lock the door even when there isn’t an actual reason for it.
+When you’re having trouble unlocking your oven door, it could also be due to a computer issue.
+Something in the control panel is malfunctioning and telling your oven to lock the door even when there isn’t an actual reason.

 Step 3: Turn Off Your Circuit Breaker

-When nothing else is working, your last option is to locate your circuit breaker in the home and flip off the one connected to your oven for about 5 minutes.
+When nothing else is working, and you’re still trying to unlock your oven door, your last option is to locate your circuit breaker in the home and flip off the one connected to your oven for about 5 minutes.

-This will cut off all power to the oven and hopefully reset the computer, which is causing your lock to remain stuck.
+Flipping the switch will cut off all power to the oven and reset the computer, which might be causing your lock to remain stuck.

-If this method doesn’t work then it’s time to call a professional who can come out and take a deeper look at what might be the issue.
+If the above method doesn’t work, it’s time to call a professional who can look deeper into the issue.

 How Does the Locking Mechanism Work?

-There is a hook that remains in an upright position and when it gets a signal from the oven’s computer, it will release and latch onto a small pole.
+There’s a hook that remains upright, and when it gets a signal from the oven’s computer, it releases and latches onto a small pole.